strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 As we are using `components` underneath, we are not able to add lifecycle hook.
 We can not by this design use nested custom fields.

+> :mailbox: **note:** About not creating real fields like `string`, `uid`, `time` is about separation of concerns: fields need to handle primitive values, but this rfc aim to  use structured data istead